Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Chase Freedom Cash Back Credit Card

 Chase Freedom has rotating categories each quarter.
-You click a link in the email Chase sends you and you’re done — you’ll be earning 5X points per dollar you spend in the categories up to a limit of $1,500 in the quarter to get your 7,500 Chase Ultimate Rewards points.
+You click a link in the email Chase sends you to activate and you’re done — you’ll be earning 5X points per dollar you spend in the categories up to a limit of $1,500 in the quarter to get your 7,500 Chase Ultimate Rewards points.
 I do this and move the points to my Chase Sapphire Preferred® Card so I can book travel awards.
+The card offers $150 cash back after you spend $500 in the first three months.

 As for the TD Cash Credit Card and US Bank Cash+ Visa, I got these cards years ago and wouldn’t necessarily prioritize them compared to other cash back credit cards you can get now.
 To me, the #1 cash back credit card on the market now is the Capital One® Savor® Cash Rewards Credit Card.